MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Results Discussions

 \section{Results~\& Discussions}

-We compare the proposed model to 20 PANN models from~\cite{kong2020panns}.
+We compare MusicNet to 20 PANN models from~\cite{kong2020panns}.
 To make the comparison fair, we convert PANN models using the code from~\cite{github_kong2020panns} to the ONNX format and benchmark them on ONNX Runtime v1.1, which is the version we use on client devices in production.
-Our use case requires a high true positive rate (TPR) at a low 0.1\% False Positive Rate (FPR).
+Our use case requires a high TPR at a low FPR=0.1\%.
 However, the overall AUC score is of less importance as our operating point is decided based on the target application and how many false positives per hour are acceptable.
-To ensure the best customer experience, a 0.1\% FPR is chosen which translated to one false detection of the music events in several hours.
-As Table \ref{tab:onnx_all} shows, at the chosen operating point of 0.1\% FPR the proposed model achieves the best performance of 81.3\% TPR.
+Classifiers like Cnn14\_DecisionLevelMax have an AUC=0.99 but TPR=7.3\% at FPR=0.1\%, which is unacceptable performance and a good example why using AUC to select music classifiers is insufficient.
+To ensure the best customer experience, a FPR=0.1\% is chosen which translates to one false detection of the music events every 3 hours.
+As Table \ref{tab:onnx_all} shows, at the chosen operating point of FPR=0.1\% MusicNet achieves the best performance of TPR=81.3\%.

-Table~\ref{tab:onnx_all} also shows the inference time for 10-second audio clips measured on Intel i7-1065G7 CPU running Windows 10 and ONNX Runtime 1.1.
-The proposed model is faster than the best PANN model, and also is the smallest with a size of 0.22MB for an uncompressed ONNX file.
+Table~\ref{tab:onnx_all} also shows the inference time for 9-second audio clips measured on Intel i7-1065G7 CPU running Windows 10 and ONNX Runtime 1.1.
+MusicNet is faster than the best PANN model, and also is the smallest with a size of 0.22MB for an uncompressed ONNX file.

+The key reasons why MusicNet performs better than other methods are: (1) We use 9 seconds of raw audio to extract 120 bands Mel spectrogram.
+Other methods use shorter audio lengths with fewer Mel bands that work well for speech, but not for detecting music.
+(2) We avoid any kind of batch normalization in our network as it makes the network insensitive to level variations in the embedding space, which is important to detect music.
+It also helps the model generalize better on challenging and realistic test set.
+(3) We took reasonable steps to ensure the generalizability of the model by using the right amount of dropout, filter lengths and the number of filters.
+MusicNet is much smaller than MobileNet V1 and V2 in terms of the memory and yet achieves better accuracy.